 You have to read carefully and think about what you’re reading in order to get it right.
 In the case of GRE discrete questions, try to fill up the blank on your own before trying to look at the answer options.

 It’s easier to avoid jumping and making assumptions.
 Don’t skip GRE verbal questions, you have to at least attempt them.
 Take advantage of the ‘mark and review’ option.

 This is meant for you to manage your time better.
 So do that, play to your strengths, don’t skip out on solving the easy ones just because you got caught up with a tough question.
 Know your strengths – if you can solve short RC passages quickly, do that first.

 Get to 160+

 You have to work on your vocabulary intensely in order to be able to do this effectively but if you proceed this way this really brings down your margin for error.
-The key to getting 160 plus is in learning about the different question types.
+For a 160+ in this section, your GRE Vocabulary words hold the key.

 You need to know the nuances, you need to know the quirks, you need to know what’s tricky about the answer choices, you need to know the traps, you need to know the patterns in which they appear, what kinds of answers do you need to identify with this type of question.